Sunday, 25 October 2020

 In the year 1752, Abdali again invaded Punjab.
 Mir Mannu raised a large army but was defeated outside Lahore.
 Kaura Mal the wazir of Mir Mannu also died in the fighting.
 Afghans extracted an indemnity of 3 million rupees.
 By the terms of the treaty concluded between Abdali and the emperor Ahmad Shah Bahadur Lahore and Multan were ceded to Afghanistan.
 However, Abdali kept Mir Mannu in the position of the governor of Lahore.
 Before leaving for Afghanistan he also conquered Kashmir.

-Abdali and his son after completing their mission returned to Afghanistan loaded with the booty.
-Sikh bands were ready on the way and using guerrilla tactics relieved his army of some of their loot and plunder.
-Abdali retaliated by blowing up Harmandir Sahib in Amritsar and filling the holy pond with dirt and desecrated it with the entrails of slaughtered cows.
+Abdali and his son, after completing their mission, returned to Afghanistan loaded with booty.
+Sikh bands were ready along the way and, using guerrilla tactics, relieved his army of some of their loot and plunder.
+Abdali retaliated by blowing up the Harmandir Sahib in Amritsar, filling the holy pond with dirt, and desecrating it with the entrails of slaughtered cows.
 He handed the administration of Lahore to his son Timur Shah.
-Sikhs however, under Charat Singh of Sukerchakia misl, harassed his army up to Indus.
-Sikhs tried to avenge the desecration but were again defeated and the Afghan commander Jahan Khan again sacked the Harmandir in Amritsar and the gurdwara at Kartarpur (probably the one near Kapurthala in Jullundur Doab) was also demolished.
+The Sikhs, however, under Charat Singh of the Sukerchakia misl, harassed his army up to the Indus.
+The Sikhs tried to avenge the desecration but were again defeated, and the Afghan commander Jahan Khan once more sacked the Harmandir in Amritsar.
+The gurdwara at Kartarpur (probably the one near Kapurthala in Jullundur Doab) was also demolished.
+Jassa Singh Ahluwalia called on the misls to join forces to avenge the desecration of Amritsar, and he found an ally in Adina Beg, the administrator of Jullundur Doab, who was not on good terms with the Afghans.
+The joint forces defeated the Afghan army at Mahilpur, district Hoshiarpur.
+Prince Timur sent a second army, but that too was defeated.
+Now the situation became so bad that even the environs of Lahore, just outside the city walls, were not safe from the depredations of the Sikhs.

 Situation in 1764 accoridng to a map given in the Joseph Devey Cunningham's book "A History of The Sikhs"

-This state of affairs was intolerable for Abdali and he again entered Punjab for the eighth time.
-He overcame all the resistance on the way and entered Lahore on 22 December 1766 unopposed, as the three sardars had already left the city.
-To chastise the Sikhs he marched towards Sirhind.
-But the Sikhs dispersed their forces and resorted to their time tested tactics of hit and run and plundering raids.
-They even attacked a large force of Afghans near Amritsar under the command of Jahan Khan before Ahmad Shah could come to his aid.
-Soon Ahmad Shah’s energy was worn down and he returned to Afghanistan.
-The Sikhs again entered Lahore, this time permanently.
-By the end of 1767 Sikhs had reached as far as Rawalpindi and Salt range was firmly under their control.
-Now they were undisputed masters of Punjab.
-Even the surroundings of Delhi were not safe from their raids and they were systematically collecting extortions in the villages of Rohilkhand.
-Abdali made his ninth and the final attempt to stem the tide in 1769, but could go much further and returned to Afghanistan, where he died on 23 October 1772.
-Khuswhant Singh describes the epic struggle between Ahmad Shah Abadli and the Sikhs in the following words:
+This state of affairs was intolerable for Abdali, and he again entered Punjab for the eighth time.
+He overcame all resistance on the way and entered Lahore on 22 December 1766, unopposed, as the three sardars had already left the city.
+To chastise the Sikhs, he marched towards Sirhind.
+But the Sikhs dispersed their forces and resorted to their time-tested tactics of hit-and-run and plundering raids.
+They even attacked a large Afghan force near Amritsar under the command of Jahan Khan before Ahmad Shah could come to his aid.
+Soon Ahmad Shah’s energy was worn down, and he returned to Afghanistan.

 Abdali was the bitterest antagonist of the Sikhs and paradoxically their greatest benefactor.
 His repeated incursions destroyed Mughal administration in the Punjab and at Panipat he dealt a crippling blow to Maratha pretensions in the north.
 Thus he created a power vacuum in the Punjab which was filled by the Sikhs.
 Abdali failed to put down the Sikhs because they refused to meet him on his terms.
 They were everywhere and yet elusive; they displayed temerity in attacking armies much stronger than theirs and alacrity in running away when the tide of battle turned against them.
 Fighting the Sikhs was like trying to catch the wind in a net.
 The Sikhs were able to resort to these tactics because the people were behind them.
 The peasants gave them food, tended the wounded, and gave shelter to fugitives.
 The Sikhs were also fortunate in having leaders like Jassa Singh Ahluwalia, Hari Singh Bhangi, and Charhat Singh Sukerchakia.
 By contrast, Abdali's son and generals were men of modest ability.
 Besides this, Abdali never had time to consolidate his conquests for he had to rush back to his own country to put down some insurrection or the other.
 Consequently, what he won by his military prowess was lost by the ineptitude of his deputies.
 Abdali spilled more Sikh blood than any other; but he also taught them that no people can become a strong and great nation without learning to shed blood.

-At the same time in the east of Jamuna, Sikhs were busy in regularly looting and plundering rural and big urban areas.
-Zabita Khan was the ruler of Rohilkhand, he was so hard pressed by the Sikhs that he was compelled to enter into an alliance with the Sikhs and pay them a large amount.
-Together their forces looted the environs of Delhi.
-From 1775 onwards Sikhs remained quite active and fought many battles as allies of Rohillas against Delhi forces and their Maratha allies.
-In 1778 they even succeeded in entering Delhi for some time.
-Delhi finally took against action the Sikhs in the autumn of 1779, but the campaign failed to achieve any big success.
-In 1781 again a campaign was launched against Sikhs under Mirza Shafi but again without much success and had to concede the right to exact taxes in districts between Panipat and Delhi and in the upper Gangetic Doab.
-At this time Delhi was at their mercy but they chose to concentrate on upper Gangetic Doab and reached as far as Dehra Dun.
-In March 1783 Baghel Singh encamped in the suburbs of Delhi and constructed four gurudwaras in the commemoration of their gurus.
-During these years marauding bands of Sikhs remained busy in looting, plundering and exacting rakhi in areas in Ganges Doab and around Delhi.
+In March 1783, Baghel Singh encamped in the suburbs of Delhi and constructed four gurudwaras in commemoration of their gurus.
+During these years, marauding bands of Sikhs remained busy looting, plundering, and exacting rakhi in the areas of the Ganges Doab and around Delhi.
 Even big cities like Saharanpur, Nanauta, Meerut, Hapur, etc. were not safe.
-Northern India was being contested at that time by Mughals, Marathas, Rohillas and Awadh backed by the English.
-Sikhs manoeuvred among them successfully and in 1787 we find them allies of Ghulam Qadir Rohilla.
+Northern India was being contested at that time by the Mughals, Marathas, Rohillas, and Awadh, backed by the English.
+Sikhs manoeuvred among them successfully, and in 1787 we find them as allies of Ghulam Qadir Rohilla.
 As his allies, they plundered areas between Agra and Delhi.
 The chaotic conditions of northern India were ideal for the Sikhs.
-In 1788 Ghulam Qadir entered Delhi and let loose a reign of terror.
+In 1788, Ghulam Qadir entered Delhi and let loose a reign of terror.
 Atrocities of unspeakable nature were committed on the emperor Shah Alam II and his family.
-Females of the imperial family also did not escape from his beastly nature.
-Before leaving the city Ghulam Qadir mercilessly looted the imperial family and blinded the ageing emperor on 10 August 1788.
-However, it should be noted that Sikhs did not participate in this episode in any way.
+The females of the imperial family also did not escape his beastly nature.
+Before leaving the city, Ghulam Qadir mercilessly looted the imperial family and blinded the ageing emperor on 10 August 1788.
+However, it should be noted that the Sikhs did not participate in this episode in any way.

 In the country of the Punjab from the Indus to the banks of the Jumna there are thousands of chiefs in the Sikh community.
 None obeys the other.
 If a person owns two or three horses he boasts of being a chief, and gets ready to fight against thousands.
 When a village is besieged by the Sikhs to realise tribute which the zamindars cannot afford, they intrigue with other Sikhs and the Sikhs begin to fight between themselves.
 Whoever wins receives money according to the capacity of the villagers.
 (Imamuddin, Husain Shah!, 242-3; H. R. Gupta, II, 19--20.)